Coronavirus disproportionately impacting black communities, White House task force says

 Fauci said the virus is "shining a bright light on how unacceptable [the disparity] is," but there is not much that can be done right now except to try to give these people the best care possible.

+"When all this is over -- and as we said, it will end, we will get over coronavirus -- there will still be health disparities which we really do need to address," Fauci concluded.

-Dr. Deborah Birx pointed out that data does not show that African Americans are inherently more susceptible to the virus but that they are "more susceptible to more difficult and severe disease, and poorer outcomes."
+Dr. Deborah Birx pointed out that data does not show that minorities are inherently more susceptible to the virus but that they are "more susceptible to more difficult and severe disease, and poorer outcomes."

 President Donald Trump said his administration is trying to address what he termed a "tremendous challenge."
-Centers for Medicare & Medicaid Services Administrator Seema Verma later added they'd be releasing demographic data about the pandemic impacts "very shortly."
+Seema Verma, the administrator of the Centers for Medicare & Medicaid Services, later added they'd be releasing demographic data about the pandemic impacts "very shortly."

 A national civil rights group on Monday said that's a problem across the country and demanded more transparency on race and ethnicity among the COVID-19 testing results, cases and patient outcomes reported by federal health authorities and state health agencies.